FREQUENTLY ASKED QUESTIONS

 Vintage or pre-owned toys and other collectibles that have unopened boxes and are still in mint condition inside those boxes are considered MISB.
 The boxes themselves may have some wear but the items inside are factory fresh!

-A toy or collectible that's MINT WITH BOX is 100% complete, in good shape, with its original (opened) packaging.
+A toy or collectible that's MINT IN BOX is 100% complete, in good shape, with its original (opened) packaging.

 A toy or collectible that's described as WITH BOX is not complete but comes with its original (opened) box as shown.